<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to Identify Red Flags in Military Rentals

-For military families, frequent moves and short-term orders require flexibility, especially when looking for a place to call your next home.
-The right resources, though, can streamline the process, however many times you've done it.
+For military families, frequent moves and short-term orders require flexibility, especially when looking for a place to call their next home.
+The right resources, though, can streamline the process.

-On the flip side, military homes for rent that are priced much higher than comparable rentals should also raise suspicion.
-Excessive rent is a tactic to take advantage of the military’s Basic Housing Allowance.
+On the flip side, rentals priced much higher than comparable rentals should also raise suspicion.
+When renting vs. buying a home, excessive rent is a tactic to take advantage of the military’s Basic Housing Allowance.
 Since BAH calculators are readily accessible online, it can be easy for unscrupulous landlords to target the military community.
 Always do your research.
 Learn the typical rental prices in the area so you don't overpay.

 While some rental listings may omit pictures due to privacy concerns, those with only stock images, exterior images, or no pictures should make you wary.
-It can be an indication that the landlord is hiding issues, such as poor maintenance, outdated appliances, a dated interior when the listing says "recently renovated," or other problems that would be deal-breakers.
+It can indicate that the landlord is hiding issues, such as poor maintenance, outdated appliances, a dated interior when the listing says "recently renovated," or other deal-breakers like missing appliances.

 A landlord's unwillingness to discuss or document these terms should raise concerns.
 A trustworthy property manager will understand the unique nature of military life and be willing to work with tenants who may face unexpected changes.